JoabMendes/joabe_mendes_test/question_c/README.md

 Unfortunately, there's a known issue with `functools.lru_cache` where it doesn't work when non hashable arguments are passed to the wrapped function.
-However there're are existing solutions for that: https://stackoverflow.com/questions/6358481/using-functools-lru-cache-with-dictionary-arguments/44776960.
+However there are existing solutions for that: https://stackoverflow.com/questions/6358481/using-functools-lru-cache-with-dictionary-arguments/44776960.
 This fix will be mentioned as a pending improvement of my solution.